SLSLSLSLS/lab-05/README.md

 - **Full Name:** `Sam Liu`
 - **CCID:** `Sam12`

+## New Function: press and hold to delete city

 ## References and Resources

 List any resources used here, or simply put `N/A` if not applicable.